Ask a COVID-19 Question

 - For official up-to-date information about COVID-19 related restrictions and regulations, please visit: https://koronavirus.gov.hu/.
 English language information is available at http://abouthungary.hu/news-in-brief/coronavirus-heres-the-latest/

-- General rule is that physical distancing of one and a half meters is to be kept, and face masks – only medical and textile masks that cover the nose and mouth are accepted – are mandatory when shopping, on public transport, in taxis, at public transport stations, waiting rooms and stops, and also in theaters, cinemas and shopping malls.
+- General rule is that physical distancing of one and a half meters is to be kept, and face masks – only medical and textile masks that cover the nose and mouth are accepted – are mandatory when shopping, on public transport, in taxis, at public transport stations, waiting rooms and stops, in hospitals, social institutions, doctors’ offices, in shopping malls, and also in public spaces in municipalities with over 10,000 inhabitants.
+In the latter case, the government has authorized mayors to determine in which public spaces it is mandatory to wear a mask.
 The regulation applies to everybody, with the exception of children under six.
 Those who breach the rule will be fined or excluded from travel.
 In cases of resistance, police can be summoned.

 - Visits to health care and social care institutions are banned.